Sequential Auditing for f-Differential Privacy: Introduction

-Finally, during the later stages of this work, we have become aware of the very recent, parallel, and independent work \cite{gonzalez2025sequentially} which also makes use of sequential tests for DP auditing.
-The focus of \cite{gonzalez2025sequentially} is on the more traditional (and for DP auditing probably less powerful) notion of $(\varepsilon, \delta)$-DP.
-We include a detailed comparison with this work in Section~\ref{sec:4}.
-In a nutshell, our procedure leads to significant sampling reductions compared to \cite{gonzalez2025sequentially}, even in their favorable setup (typically our samples are between $10\%$ to $25\%$ of theirs).
-We also notice that \cite{gonzalez2025sequentially} is subject to several restrictions, among them that auditing only works in the high privacy regime (they claim $\varepsilon \ll 0.6$).
-Our auditors have no such limitation. \paragraph{Overview of our results.} We summarize the main contributions of this paper: \begin{itemize} \item [1)] We provide the first sequential $f$-DP auditor. \item[2)] We provide mathematical proofs for the performance of our auditor: In particular, \begin{itemize} \item[a)] we show that our auditor holds a user-determined significance level (false rejection rate) of $\gamma \in (0,1)$ (Theorem \ref{theo:main})~, \item[b)] and detects violations with minimal sample size, up to a logarithmic-factor (Theorem \ref{theo:main} and Remark \ref{rem:theo}). \end{itemize} \item[3)] Subroutines of our procedure involve a new tuning approach for optimal classifiers for DP auditing.
+We summarize the main contributions of this paper: \begin{itemize} \item [1)] We provide the first sequential $f$-DP auditor. \item[2)] We provide mathematical proofs for the performance of our auditor: In particular, \begin{itemize} \item[a)] we show that our auditor holds a user-determined significance level (false rejection rate) of $\gamma \in (0,1)$ (Theorem \ref{theo:main})~, \item[b)] and detects violations with minimal sample size, up to a logarithmic-factor (Theorem \ref{theo:main} and Remark \ref{rem:theo}). \end{itemize} \item[3)] Subroutines of our procedure involve a new tuning approach for optimal classifiers for DP auditing.
 Our new strategy even improves performance when used for fixed-batch $f$-DP auditing. \item[4)] We demonstrate the effectiveness of our approach on synthetic and real-world experiments, including single run auditors. \item[5)] We provide an open-source implementation.\footnote{\url{https://github.com/martindunsche/sequential_fdp_auditing}} \end{itemize}

 \paragraph{Paper structure.} We briefly outline the structure of this work.
 In Section \ref{sec:2}, we recall the key concepts underlying our methodology.
 Section \ref{sec:3} presents our main theoretical results, with the central contribution stated in Theorem \ref{theo:main}.
 In Section \ref{sec:4}, we experimentally investigate the performance of our approach: first using standard ground-truth settings, then comparing against the method of \cite{gonzalez2025sequentially} using their favorable setup, and finally examining a real-world example in the spirit of \cite{nasr2023tight} and \cite{gonzalez2025sequentially}.
 Improvements, relative to the existing $f$-DP auditors in \cite{askingeneral} are demonstrated in the Appendix.
 There, we also provide mathematical details and proofs for our new procedures.